-Use the survey feature in Ardoq to crowdsource information from the organization.
-Surveys allow more users to contribute with data without having to learn how to use another tool.
+Use the survey feature in Ardoq to crowdsource information from the business.
+Surveys allow more users to contribute without having to learn how to use another tool.
 The possibility to create custom surveys for specific users/users groups gives you full control of the data and updates.
-Read more about the Ardoq Survey feature here.

-In the future, Ulfsnes envisions Ardoq as the go-to tool for insight sharing across their organization.
-“By being a flexible and agnostic platform, Ardoq helped us solve the initial challenge we had with lack of oversight and information.
-My advice for those with similar challenges is to look at the data you have, and start building your data because that's your assets.
+In the future, Ulfsnes envisions Ardoq as the go-to tool for insight sharing.
+He notes, “By being a flexible and agnostic platform, Ardoq helped us solve the initial challenge we had with lack of oversight and information.
+My advice for those with similar challenges is to look at the data you have, and start building on this data because that's your main asset.
 That's what gives you value to understand what you're doing now and what you should do next time.”

 How Schibsted Used Ardoq to Merge IT Departments